allebone/help.omni.af.mil/docs/PEX/Training.md

 Signing a 623a entry

-1. Menu > Training > Qualification > Overview > Folder Reviews 2.
-To sign a 623a entry you will open the Training Folder and click on the 623 ta2.
+1. Menu > Training > Qualification > Overview > Folder Reviews

+2. To sign a 623a entry you will open the Training Folder and click on the 623 tab.

 3. Select the Task List where you would like to sign a 623a Entry.

 4. At the bottom left there is a section for Additional Documentation.

-5. Click the Edit button to the right of the 623a entry or click the Sign icon \(pencil with green \+

-symbol.\) This brings up the Edit 623a dialog.
+5. Click the Edit button to the right of the 623a entry or click the Sign icon \(pencil with green \+symbol.\) This brings up the Edit 623a dialog.

 6. Select the Signatures in each dropdown menu.